ppy/osu-wiki/news/2020-03-23-community-mentorship-program-spring-2020-signups-now-open.md

 For this following cycle, the timeline is as follows (all opening and closing dates start and end at midnight UTC+0):

-- Mentor signups will open on March 23rd and close on March 30th.
+- Mentor signups will open on March 26th and close on April 2nd.
 - Mentee signups will open on April 19th and close on April 26th.
 - The 2020 Spring cycle will run from April 27th to July 27th.